 Throughout the programme, visits to galleries, workshops, museums, exhibitions and places of specific interest are organised to extend awareness of the wide range of contemporary creative opportunities as well as supporting the contextual studies programme, which is an integral part of the Diploma.

 Students have the opportunity to take part in our induction trip to a castle in a beautiful part of Northumbria and, as an optional part of your programme; we also offer an exciting opportunity to take part in an overseas study visit to a European city reflecting cultural excellence in the visual and applied arts.
-There is also an opportunity to take part in study visits to the UCAS fair in Manchester and a residential study trip to London to major galleries and museums such as The Hepworth, the Victoria and Albert Museum, the Saatchi Gallery and Tate Modern as well as the Yorkshire Sculpture Park.
+There is also an opportunity to take part in a study visit to the UCAS fair in Manchester and a residential study trip to London to major galleries and museums such as the Victoria and Albert Museum, the Saatchi Gallery and Tate Modern as well as the Yorkshire Sculpture Park and The Hepworth.

 Your progress will be monitored by your personal tutor and by means of individual and group tutorials.
 The programme will culminate in a final exhibition of work on view to the general public and is assessed at the end of the programme at pass, merit or distinction which carry additional UCAS points.